pisv/gethandly.wiki-playground/Step-Three.md

 # Step Three: Viewing the Model

 In [[Step Two]] we have built a complete code model for our programming language, Foo.
-Now it's time to put it to use.
+Now it is time to put it to use.
 In this step we will build a Foo Navigator view observing the model.
 The complete source code for this step of the running example is available in the [Step Three repository](https://github.com/pisv/gethandly.3rd).